Nepal entry requirements for Ethiopia passport holders

 No transit visa needed

-Ethiopian passport holders transiting through Nepal do not need a transit visa if they remain airside and have a confirmed onward ticket within 24 hours.
+Ethiopian passport holders transiting through Nepal do not require a visa if they remain airside and depart within 24 hours.
+However, if you need to leave the airport transit area, you must obtain a tourist visa on arrival.

 Airside transitAllowed up to 24h